How to optimise your agency roster and increase your budget value

 4. Designing a roster model

 Roster design depends on the breadth of services required and the number of agencies and suppliers across the roster.
-Previously we provided a comprehensive review of the major agency roster models.
-But this is now more than six years old and in that time the model variants have become more numerous to the increasing complexity of the marketing plan.
+Previously, we provided a comprehensive review of the major agency roster models.
+But this is now more than six years old, and in that time, the model variants have become more numerous due to the increasing complexity of the marketing plan.

-Nevertheless the models detailed in the review are still excellent starting points in developing the ideal roster model for your needs.
-But the fact is there is no longer one model that suits all marketers and their strategic needs.
-Therefore it is a matter of reviewing the capabilities required, spend and strategic priorities, the agency mix and then applying this to each of the models to find the best fit.
+Nevertheless, the models detailed in the review are still excellent starting points for developing the ideal roster model for your needs.
+But the fact is that there is no longer one model that suits all marketers and their strategic needs.
+Therefore, it is a matter of reviewing the capabilities required, spending and strategic priorities, and the agency mix and then applying this to each of the models to find the best fit.

 Even then it is likely that the model will not fit perfectly as there are no longer any best practice roster models and most will still require customisation to suit the nuances of the specific requirements of the marketing plan.
 Often this model design finessing occurs during the next step, which is populating the selected model with agencies.